anonymous202666/fedlag2026/README.md

-# Anonymous AAAI 2026 Submission
+# Anonymous WWW 2026 Submission

-This repository contains the PyTorch implementations and scripts for our FedLAG methods as described in our AAAI 2026 paper.
+This repository contains the PyTorch implementations and scripts for our FedLAG methods as described in our WWW 2026 paper.

 ## Requirements
 # create & activate a clean venv